 It's described as a lake of fire, total darkness, hell.

-So the bottom line is you say we remind them they're sinners, and we tell them, What are you going to do about the grave that's coming up?
+So the bottom line is you say we remind them they're sinners, and we tell them, what are you going to do about the grave that's coming up?

 Any hope beyond it?

-No, I heard a guy one time on the radio, and I thought this was pretty interesting.
+Well, I heard a guy one time on the radio, and I thought this was pretty interesting.

-He described human life, the span of your life as a bridge between two worlds.
+He described human life, the span of your life, as a bridge between two worlds.

 And at any point in your life, you can be on the good side of the bridge or the bad side of the bridge.